What you need to know about Joe Manchin’s hold on the Democratic agenda

-That assumption was blown to smithereens Sunday morning, when Manchin went on “Fox News Sunday” and declared that he was no longer interested in continuing negotiations on Build Back Better, the Biden-backed domestic policy megabill that includes everything from cash benefits for parents to health-care subsidies to early-childhood education to climate provisions plus much more.
+That assumption was blown to smithereens Sunday morning, when Manchin went on “Fox News Sunday” and declared that he was no longer interested in continuing negotiations on Build Back Better, the Biden-backed domestic policy mega-bill that includes cash benefits for parents, health-care subsidies, support for early-childhood education and climate provisions — plus much more.

 “I can’t get there,” he told host Bret Baier.